 Defining system architecture and integration requires a breadth of technology experience.
-Quoin has 25 years of hands-on work building web, mobile, and enterprise applications - often within a context of integrating applications into an enterprise architecture.
+Quoin has 25 years of hands-on work building web, mobile, and enterprise applications - often within the context of integrating applications into an enterprise architecture.
 Given our focus on technically challenging problems, most of our projects require significant effort to integrate with other applications or systems.
 Quoin engineers are therefore skilled at using the tools and techniques critical to integration, such as application services, data interchange standards, message queues, publish/subscribe channels, distributed data, and other practices.

-We understand evolving requirements and how to build an architecture for the long-term, including new applications, integrations, and emerging technologies.
+We understand evolving requirements and how to build an architecture for the long term, including new applications, integrations, and emerging technologies.

 Operations, support, and maintenance of a system are critical to the total cost of ownership and are critical requirements for the initial design.

-Application and system level security cannot be an after-thought and must be considered throughout conception and implementation.
+Application and system-level security cannot be an after-thought and must be considered throughout conception and implementation.

 Best practices result in high-quality software, and our approach is based on executable user-acceptance tests, test-driven development, and test automation can deliver.

-Quoin defined the high-level system architecture for the UNICEF Primero platform, and has led the transition to a full SaaS implementation for this web/mobile application for case management.
+Quoin defined the high-level system architecture for the UNICEF Primero platform and has led the transition to a full SaaS implementation for this web/mobile application for case management.